Clock Tower (SNES)

 This doll was apparently supposed to fly into the back of the room and then return.
 The left part shows an unused animation where the first four sprites are unique.
 The back-facing sprites to the right weren't added into any of the game's animations.

-In addition to this, it has five unused animations, of which two are exact duplicates.
+In addition to this, it has four unused animations, of which two are exact duplicates.
 It's clear that some of the bird's actions aren't fully implemented as it's never animated while inside the cage, even when it's helping Bobby find the player.